 The list below ranks colleges with the highest paid Music graduates.
 Our rankings are generated using a certain methodology to rank starting and mid career salary data.

 Southern Methodist University is the optimum choice if you're considering majoring in Music.
-Music graduates from Southern Methodist University receive an earnings boost of around 83.2% above the typical income of music graduates.
+Soon after graduation, Music students usually make around $40,317 in their early careers.
 It is set in the suburban region of Dallas, Texas.

 Any student who is interested in Music needs to check out Harvard University.
 Harvard University music majors make 42.0% more than the standard music grad.
 Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.

 Boston College is among your top options if you want to study Music.
-Soon after getting their bachelor's degree, Music students usually earn about $60,243 in the first five years of their career.
+Boston College music students receive 39.6% more than the standard music student.
 Situated in Chestnut Hill, Massachusetts, this college is optimum for individuals who blossom in an urban setting.

 Any student pursuing a degree in Music has to look into Princeton University.
-After graduation, Music students typically make around $45,289 in the first five years of their career.
+Princeton University music students receive 38.4% more than the standard music graduate.
 Located in Princeton, New Jersey, Princeton supplies a safe and sound, suburban atmosphere for learners.

 Yale University is a good decision for individuals interested in a Music major.
-Yale University music graduates receive 37.6% more than the typical music grad.
+Grads of the music program state that they receive average early career income of music and mid-career income of $86,349.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.